 An exemption is, however, in place for these businesses: the JFSC allows virtual currency exchanges with a turnover below £150,000 per year to benefit from an exemption from registration.

-This exemption is designed to allow these businesses to test the virtual currency exchange delivery mechanism in a favorable environment.
+This exemption is designed to allow these businesses to test the virtual currency exchange delivery mechanism in a favourable environment.

 The threshold is calculated as the cumulative value of each transaction for purchasing or selling a fiat or virtual currency (in a calendar year, calculated in GBP at the time of the transaction).